Hello, friends! Is Calvary Chapel a Cult? What do you think?

 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.”
 (1 John 4:1, ESV; Christian Bible)

 First, one dare not question CC leaders even if their behaviors are seriously damaging.
 Truth, which is a good “fruit”, does not mind being questioned or investigated.
-If there is nothing to hide, there is no reason to duck, dodge and gaslight when questioned.
+If there is nothing to hide, there is no reason to dodge, duck, dip, dive and gaslight when questioned.
 When one does question CC leaders, he or she is often gaslighted.
-Bullies use this tactic; it’s a trait of pastoral narcissism.
+As with life in general, bullies use this tactic; it’s also a trait of pastoral narcissism.

 It could be that our neighborhood church’s Moses is not, in fact, Moses.
 When I try to explain this to CC followers, they do not have the capacity to grasp this truth.
 They defend the modern Moses at all costs.
 It is entirely more likely that the Moses in the retail center next to Del Taco on the corner of Sunset Blvd. and the Las Vegas Strip is simply a clever snake oil church salesman who flicked a smoldering cigarette butt in a bush, igniting the bush into a raging inferno.